 Other people put too many responsibilities on themselves.
 They might feel like they need to exercise, cook, clean, play an instrument, read, write, and work every day.
 Not doing so can feel like failure to this kind of person.
 Relax!
 It’s better to do a few things well each day – and be able to recharge – than to do everything in a zombie-state because you never unwind.

-Look at your schedule and responsibilities and see what you can get rid of.
+Look at your schedule and responsibilities and see how you can de-clutter.
 As with your belongings, every task that you do should serve you in some way.
 This can be financially, emotionally, or socially.
 If something in your schedule doesn’t have value to you, remove it from your life.
 If there’s still too much on your plate, see if you can delegate certain responsibilities.
 Don’t be afraid to ask for help from your friends and family!

 Some people think that being a busybody makes them look important, but that’s just not true.
 Even if it was, it shouldn’t be worth sacrificing your peace of mind for.
 Clear out as much of your schedule as possible to enjoy the moment.